Volkswagen up! review - Reliability and safety

-Volkswagen has a solid reputation for reliability and the Up has a good Euro NCAP score
+Volkswagen has a solid reputation for reliability, although the Up could improve on its Euro NCAP safety score

 In this review